solidjs-community/solid-primitives/packages/event-listener/README.md

 yarn add @solid-primitives/event-listener
 ```

-## How to use it
+## `createEventListener`

-`createEventListener` can be used to listen to DOM or Custom Events on window, document, list of HTML elements or any EventTarget.
+Can be used to listen to DOM or Custom Events on window, document, list of HTML elements or any EventTarget.
 The target prop can be reactive.

+### Usage

 ```ts
 import { createEventListener } from "@solid-primitives/event-listener";